EasyEyes/speaker-calibration/README.md

 TODO Make `(5)` a precommit hook

 ### CPP/WASM
+We are using [Emscripten](https://emscripten.org/) to compile the C++ code into a wasm file.
+Usage requires the installation of the Emscriten compiler.
+Instructions can be found on their website.
 In `makefile` you will see a few recipies:
 - `mlsGen_bind` compiles the cpp files to wasm, generating a modularized javascript "glue" file, using embind.
 This is the current build target
 - `mlsGen_module` compiles the cpp files to wasm, generating a modularized javascript "glue" file.